GuyMicciche/MayaPluginWizard/README.md

 REM - Strawberry Perl installed and in PATH
 REM - Python 3.11.x (Maya 2025's Python version) (with html5lib if building QtWebEngine)
-REM - Ninja build system in PATH (to build with cmake) REM - Ninja, Bison, Flex, GPerf in PATH (Only needed for QtWebEngine) REM ========================================
+REM - Ninja build system in PATH (to build with cmake) REM - Bison, Flex, GPerf in PATH (Only needed for QtWebEngine) REM ========================================

 REM Step 0: Create Qt folder on desktop if it doesn't exist